 Workforce transformation, including improving productivity

-As a result, the health system was able to improve financial operations by $121 million, with $59 million resulting from clinical enhancements.
-Main Line Health’s experience in driving transformational care improvement, particularly in the ICU, is a powerful example of how a health system can benefit from reimagining its approach to engaging physicians.
+Main Line Health’s experience in driving transformational care delivery improvement is a powerful example of how a health system can benefit from reimagining its approach to engaging clinicians and embracing collaboration.